 Assured Shorthold Tenancy Agreement – Furnished Flat

-This Assured Shorthold Tenancy Agreement – Furnished Flat should be used where a Landlord wishes to grant a tenancy of a furnished flat.
-Usually the tenancy will have a term of 6 or 12 months.
+This Assured Shorthold Tenancy Agreement – Furnished Flat should be used where a landlord in England wishes to grant a tenancy of a furnished flat.
+Usually, the tenancy will have a term of 6 or 12 months.

 The Tenancy Agreement complies with the Housing Act 1988 (as amended) and the Tenancy Deposit legislation and takes account of the OFT’s 2005 Guidance on unfair terms in tenancy agreements.

 This Tenancy Agreement has been updated to comply with the Tenant Fees Act 2019 (‘the TFA’) which affects landlords and letting agents in England.

 An Assured Shorthold Tenancy (AST) is the usual form of tenancy granted by private landlords in England.
 If your property is in Wales, you will grant an occupation contract.
 Model written statements for the occupation contracts can be found in Renting Homes Wales.
 Unlike other forms of residential tenancy, a tenant under an AST has virtually no security of tenure.
 As long as the proper procedures are followed, a landlord can regain possession of the property after six months.

 Although the majority of private lettings in England are ASTs, there are some residential tenancies that cannot be assured shortholds.
 The main exclusions are lettings to companies or other non-natural persons (the tenant under an AST must be one or more individuals), high value properties (where the annual rent exceeds £100,000), lettings where the tenant does not occupy the property as his only or principal home (e.g., a second home) and resident landlords.
 Lettings such as these are contractual tenancies – see the Contractual Tenancy Agreement.